biona001/GhostKnockoffGWAS/docs/src/man/developer.md

 ```
 where $C_i = \Sigma_i - S_i$.
 In Julia, this functionality is supported via the [Ghostbasil.jl](https://github.com/biona001/ghostbasil.jl) package.

+## HDF5 files

+LD files are stored in HDF5 format, and `GhostKnockoffGWAS` reads and writes them through upstream `HDF5.jl`.
+An older implementation went through `FileIO.load`, which could fail when HDF5's FileIO extension could not be loaded on shared filesystems.
+The current code uses `HDF5.h5open` directly, so no forked `HDF5.jl` package is required.

 ## Compiling GhostKnockoffGWAS

 I compiled this with julia v1.9.0 on Sherlock cluster, with `gcc/7.3.0` loaded.